tufik2/TweenMaxRN/README.md

 Special tanks to @hzdg to create the first pluging using state.

-- This repo extend the functionalities of TweenMax to work with Direct Manipulation, reaching a good performance in complex animations.
+- This repo open TweenMax to work with Direct Manipulation, reaching a good performance in complex animations.
 - With this library is possible animate Styles and Transform properties.

 // COMPILE APK